gardener/etcd-druid/docs/proposals/06-immutable-etcd-backups.md

 `etcd-druid` and `etcd-backup-restore` will be enhanced to achieve the same functionality currently achieved by modifying or deleting backups, but without actually modifying or deleting these backups, since they will now be immutable for a set duration.
 This approach eliminates the possibility of potential data loss. `etcd-druid` will provide an end-to-end solution for achieving this functionality, as relying solely on `etcd-backup-restore` is insufficient given the scope and possible approaches to achieving this.

+Additionally, handling [hibernation](#terminology) for immutable backups presents a unique challenge.
+When an `etcd` cluster is hibernated for a duration exceeding the immutability period of its backups, the backups may become mutable again, compromising the intended immutability guarantees and exposing the backups to accidental or malicious modifications.
+To address this, the authors propose a solution to maintain the immutability of snapshots during extended [hibernation](#terminology) periods.

 ## Terminology

 - **etcd-druid:** A controller that manages etcd clusters, including provisioning and lifecycle handling.